ajaysingh853/dotnet-tips-cleancode/README.md

 <details>
   <summary><b>Avoid magic string</b></summary>

-Magic strings are string values that are specified directly within application code that have an impact on the application’s behavior.
-Frequently, such strings will end up being duplicated within the system, and since they cannot automatically be updated using refactoring tools, they become a common source of bugs when changes are made to some strings but not others.
+ Magic strings are hardcoded string values within the application code that affect the behavior of the application.
+They often lead to duplication and can introduce bugs when not consistently updated during changes.
+Prefer using constants or enums instead for better maintainability and bug prevention.

+**Centralize Changes:** By making modifications in a centralized location, the rest of the codebase will automatically adjust accordingly, reducing the need for repetitive changes throughout the code.

 **Bad**